Greeks in Italy: Medieval and Renaissance

-The migration of Byzantine Greek scholars and other emigres from Byzantium during the decline of the Byzantine empire (1203–1453) and mainly after the fall of Constantinople in 1453 until the 16th century, is considered by modern scholars as crucial in the revival of Greek and Roman studies, arts and sciences, and subsequently in the development of Renaissance humanism.
+The migration of Byzantine Greek scholars and other emigres from Byzantium during the decline of the Byzantine Empire and mainly after the fall of Constantinople in 1453 until the 16th century, is considered by modern scholars as crucial in the revival of Greek and Roman studies, arts and sciences, and subsequently in the development of Renaissance humanism.
 These emigres were grammarians, humanists, poets, writers, printers, lecturers, musicians, astronomers, architects, academics, artists, scribes, philosophers, scientists, politicians and theologians.

-In the decades following the Ottoman conquest of Constantinople many Greeks began to settle in territories of the Republic of Venice, including in Venice itself.
+In the decades following the fall of Constantinople, many Greeks began to settle in territories of the Republic of Venice, including in Venice itself.
 In 1479 there were between 4000 and 5000 Greek residents in Venice.
 Moreover, it was one of the economically strongest Greek communities of that time outside the Ottoman Empire.
-In November 1494 the Greeks in Venice asked permission and were permitted to found a confraternity, the Scuola dei Greci, a philanthropic and religious society which had its own committee and officers to represent the interests of the flourishing Greek community.
-This was the first official recognition of the legal status of the Greek colony by the Venetian authorities.
+In November 1494 the Greeks in Venice asked permission and were permitted to found a confraternity, the Scuola dei Greci, a philanthropic and religious society which had its own committee and officers to represent the interests of the Greek community.
+This was the first official recognition of the legal status of the Greek minority by the Venetian authorities.
 In 1539 the Greeks of Venice were permitted to begin building their own church, the San Giorgio dei Greci which still stands in the centre of Venice in the present day on the Rio dei Greci.

 Modern Italy

-Although most of the Greek inhabitants of Southern Italy became entirely Latinized during the Middle Ages (as many ancient colonies like Paestum had already been in the 4th century BC), pockets of Greek culture and language remained and survived into modern times.
-This is due to the fact that the migration routes between southern Italy and the Greek mainland never entirely ceased to exist.
+Although most of the Greek inhabitants of Southern Italy became entirely Latinized during the Middle Ages (as many ancient colonies like Paestum had already been in the 4th century BC), parts of Greek culture and language have remained.

-Thus, for example, Greeks Arvenites) sought refuge in the region in the 16th and 17th centuries in reaction to the conquest of the Peloponnese by the Ottoman Turks, especially after the fall of Coroni (1534).
+Thus, for example, Greeks sought refuge in the region in the 16th and 17th centuries in reaction to the conquest of the Peloponnese by the Ottoman Turks, especially after the fall of Coroni (1534).
 The Greeks from Coroni - the so-called Coronians - belonged to the nobility and brought with them substantial movable property.
 They were granted special privileges and given tax exemptions.
 Another part of the Greeks that moved to Italy came from the Mani region of the Peloponnese.
 The Maniots were known for their proud military traditions and for their bloody vendettas (another portion of these Greeks moved to Corsica; cf. the Corsican vendettas).

-When the Italian Fascists gained power in 1922, they persecuted the Greek-speakers in Italy.
+When the PNF under Benito Mussolini gained power in 1922, they persecuted the Greek-speakers in Italy.
 Today the Italian Greek is included in UNESCO's Red Book of Endangered Languages.

+The city of Messina is home to a small Greek-speaking minority, which arrived from the Peloponnese between 1533 and 1534 when fleeing the expansion of the Ottoman Empire.
+They were officially recognised in 2012.